jarviscanada/jarvis_data_eng_DanningJiang/README.md

 **Software Developer, Jarvis (May 2022-present)**: Completed projects like Linux-SQL, Data Analytics, etc.

-**Software Developer,UI designer, unTribe (Jan - Apr 2021)**: Collaborated with senior team members to implement REST web service module, Glossary, which enables searching through keywords, fetching last update, and adding comments.
+**Software Developer, unTribe (Jan - Apr 2021)**: Collaborated with senior team members to implement REST web service module, Glossary, which enables searching through keywords, fetching last update, and adding comments.
 Worked with PM and UX to finalize and develop UI for Glossary interface with Figma and React components library.
 Implemented and optimized GraphQL client-side queries to improve data fetching from the Neo4j database.

 **Android App Developer, HikerWay (Sep 2021-Mar 2022)**: Implemented Client-Server communication and User Login modules to enable user authentication through server issued tokens.
 Improved picture list loading speed by implementing RecyclerView and deprecating ListView for frequent updates and partial refreshes for data sources.
 Designed and improved layouts of the fragments to enhance user experience.
 Reduced the error rate by fixing the Login modules bugs and stabilizing the login workflow.